Brighton Kemptown and Peacehaven

 Brighton Kemptown and Peacehaven is a constituency represented in the House of Commons of the UK Parliament since the 2024 general election by Chris Ward of the Labour Party.

 Before the 2024 general election the constituency was called Brighton Kemptown, though local political parties referred to it by its current name.

+Constituency profile

+The Brighton Kemptown and Peacehaven constituency is located in East Sussex on England's south coast.
+It contains the eastern suburbs of the city of Brighton (Kemptown, Whitehawk and Bevendean), the small town of Peacehaven, and the villages that lie between them (Woodingdean, Ovingdean, Rottingdean and Saltdean).
+Kemptown is the centre of Brighton's LGBT community and has the highest proportion of LGBT residents of any location in the country at 20%.
+Whitehawk and Bevendean have a large amount of social housing and high levels of deprivation, whilst the villages between Brighton and Peacehaven are generally affluent.
+Parts of the University of Brighton lie within the constituency.

+Residents' income, education and professional employment levels are similar to national averages, although deprivation is higher.
+The constituency's ethnic makeup is similar to the country as a whole, with White people forming 87% of the population.
+At the local council level, almost all seats within the constituency are represented by Labour Party councillors, although the area around Saltdean elected independents.
+Voters in the constituency marginally supported remaining in the European Union in the 2016 referendum, with an estimated 52% voting against Brexit compared to 48% nationally.

 Boundaries

 Historic (Brighton Kemptown)

 1950–1955: The County Borough of Brighton wards of Elm Grove, Hanover, King's Cliff, Lewes Road, Moulsecoomb, Pier, Queen's Park, Rottingdean, and St John's.

 1955–1983: The County Borough of Brighton wards of Elm Grove, Falmer, Hanover, King's Cliff, Lewes Road, Moulsecoomb, Pier, Queen's Park, Rottingdean, and Warren.

 1983–1997: The Borough of Brighton wards of Hanover, King's Cliff, Marine, Moulsecoomb, Queen's Park, Rottingdean, Tenantry, and Woodingdean.

 1997–2010: The Borough of Brighton wards of King's Cliff, Marine, Moulsecoomb, Queen's Park, Rottingdean, Tenantry, and Woodingdean, and the District of Lewes wards of East Saltdean, Peacehaven East, Peacehaven North, Peacehaven West, and Telscombe Cliffs.

 2010–2024: The City of Brighton and Hove wards of East Brighton, Moulsecoomb and Bevendean, Queen's Park, Rottingdean Coastal, and Woodingdean, and the District of Lewes wards of East Saltdean and Telscombe Cliffs, Peacehaven East, Peacehaven North, and Peacehaven West.